AmamiyaRen666/re-mirrorbot/README.md

 - [SVR666](https://github.com/SVR666) for some features & fixes
 - [anasty17](https://github.com/anasty17) for some features & help
 - [breakdowns](https://github.com/breakdowns) for slam-aria-mirror-bot

+# for stuff i use
+Thanks to:
-- [Marek Oron](https://unsplash.com/@marekokon) for banner image repo
+- [Marek Oron](https://unsplash.com/@marekokon) for banner image on this repo
 - [zevtyardt](https://github.com/zevtyardt) for some direct links
+- [CORE](https://github.com/c0re100) for Qbittorrent Enhanced Edition

-And many more people who aren't mentioned here, but may be found in [Contributors](https://github.com/breakdowns/slam-aria-mirror-bot/graphs/contributors).
+And many more people who aren't mentioned here, but may be found in [Contributors](https://github.com/breakdowns/slam-tg-mirror-bot/graphs/contributors).